icehrm/icehrm.github.io/_docs/upgrade.md

-#### Upgrading from IceHrm Pro v15.0.PRO to IceHrm Pro latest version

-1. First backup IceHrm Installation folder and database.

-2. Execute upgrade_v15.0.PRO_to_v16.0.PRO.sql (in icehrm_v16.0.PRO.zip/scripts folder)

-3. Then delete all folders inside icehrm installation path except "app" folder

-4. Exteact icehrm_v16.0.PRO.zip and copy all folders into icehrm installation path except "app" folder

-#### Upgrading from IceHrm Pro v14.0 or below to IceHrm Pro latest

-If you have already purchased an older version ofIceHrm Pro, Please contact team@icehrm.com or thilina@gamonoid.com for purchasing IceHrm Pro Upgrade v16.0

-#### Upgrading IceHrm Enterprise v15.0 to IceHrm Pro latest + Enterprise Features
+### Upgrading IceHrm Enterprise v15.0 to IceHrm Pro latest + Enterprise Features

 Icehrm Enterprise Edition is being replaced with IceHrm Pro v16.1.PRO.
 The reason is that IceHrm Pro v16.1 has all the features of enterprise edition except the recruitment module.